caiush/caiush.github.io/_posts/2016-01-12-banana-pi-m3-benchmark.markdown

 For the OS I went with the Raspian Jessie Lite Nove 2015 release [download](https://www.raspberrypi.org/downloads/raspbian/) for the RPi2 and Raspbian Jessie Lite Beta 1.0 release for the M3, [download](http://www.bananapi.com/index.php/download?layout=edit&id=90).
 Burning these images is [pretty easy](https://www.raspberrypi.org/documentation/installation/installing-images/).

-One the boards are booted, time to install the bench tools.
-The first thing I discovered is there really isnt that many great benching tools out there.
+Once the boards are booted time to install some benching tools.
+The first thing I discovered is there really isnt that many great benching tools out there for arm.
 I used the following tests:
      1) NBench: a goldern oldy.
 Dead easy to compile and run, but only tests single treaded performance.
      2) sysbench: I didnt bother compiling in the mysql bench marks.
-     3) openssl tests.

 ## NBench and Single Thread Performance